Crispy Oatmeal Cookies

 Once your batter is mixed well, preheat your oven to 350 degrees.
 On a baking sheet place heaping 1 tablespoon balls of dough with a good amount of space in between each ball.

 You should get 24 balls out of the batter.
 I only got 23 because I’m crazy like that and I didn’t really measure them.

 Seriously though, don’t put more than 8 of these on a sheet at a time.
 You’ll thank me later.

 Then, using a spatula (fingers), mush the batter down until you have small disks that are about 1/2 inch high.

 Bake these for 14-16 minutes and if they appear to be cooking unevenly, rotate the sheet halfway through.

-Once the cookies are lightly browned around the edges, take them out and let them cool on a wire rack.
+Once the cookies are lightly browned around the edges, take them out and let them cool.
 And here is the important trick to these cookies: Let them cool on their baking sheet.
 Don’t take them off.